uwDavid/neovim-tutorial/readme.md

 LazyVim `config` is executed when the plugin loads.
 The default implementation will automatically run `require(MAIN).setup(opts)`.
 This will allow us to keep our `init.lua` file even cleaner by moving the plugin specific `.setup()` calls to their respective plugin file.

+## 4 - LSP Setup
+Language Server Protocol (LSP) enables language intelligence features.
+To do this we will require 3 plugins:
+`Mason` - helps manage and install language servers `Mason-lspconfig` - help bridge between lsp and lsp-config `nvim-lspocnfig` - connects neovim to language servers

+After this is done be sure to check your language server status by using `:LspInfo`